-- 1) Business Case which will encompass the review and evaluation of a number of proposed Service Level Specification (SLS) Scenarios: - a) Base Case Do minimum (patronage to the committed capacity limit) - b) 15 Minute Peak Service Frequency - c) 10 Minute Peak Service Frequency - d) Future expansion of rail network and services - 2) Funding Plan that will determine the requirements for CAPEX and OPEX funding, additional future requirements, implications for funding bodies and risk
+- 1) Business Case this will encompass the review and evaluation of a number of proposed Service Level Specification (SLS) scenarios: - a) Base case do minimum (patronage to the committed capacity limit) - b) 15 minute peak service frequency

-- management arrangements.
-The plan will support a medium term to long term funding package. - 3) Implementation Plan which will consider and propose the overall approach to the implementation of the rail upgrade including work packages, consents, stakeholders, capability and capacity of the NZ market and procurement arrangements.
+- c) 10 minute peak service frequency - d) Future expansion of rail network and services. - 2) Funding Plan this will determine the requirements for CAPEX and OPEX funding, additional future requirements, implications for funding bodies and risk management arrangements.
+The plan will support a medium term to long term funding package. - 3) Implementation Plan this will consider and propose the overall approach to the implementation of the rail upgrade including work packages, consents, stakeholders, capability and capacity of the New Zealand market and procurement arrangements.